Macrometacorp/docs/docs/cep/query-guide/store.md

 **Purpose**

-Store queries allow you to execute the following operations on Stream tables, windows, and aggregators without the intervention of streams.
+Store queries allow you to execute the following operations on stream tables, windows, and aggregators without the intervention of streams.

 Queries supported for tables: